Updated December 2024

 Durability over Everything

 When selecting countertops for your kitchen or bathroom, the material’s endurance is often a top priority—especially as they will be located in busy areas of the home often faced with frequent spills, stains, and scratches.
 In this situation, granite is a great choice, as it offers resilience without compromising on elegance.
+Granite, quartz, and marble are the three most popular choices for countertops, each offering unique benefits in terms of durability, style, and maintenance.
+Granite quartz and marble are often compared for their durability and style in kitchen remodels, helping homeowners make informed decisions based on their needs.

 Granite, a natural stone, is renowned for its toughness.
 It can withstand high temperatures — a hot pan can be placed directly on the surface without causing any damage, making it an ideal choice for kitchens.
 Furthermore, when properly sealed, granite counters are resistant to stains and bacteria, which is crucial for maintaining hygiene in food preparation and consumption areas.
+Granite is also scratch resistant, making it ideal for busy kitchens where durability is essential.

 .

 You can maintain granite countertops more easily than other materials.
 Like most natural stones, they require sealing upon installation, and it is recommended to reseal them every year or two, depending on usage, to maintain their resistant properties.
-Day-to-day cleaning is simple; just a soft cloth and a mild detergent are needed to keep them looking pristine.
+Day-to-day cleaning is simple; just a soft cloth and mild soap are needed to keep them looking pristine.

 When selecting countertops for your kitchen or bathroom, the material’s endurance is often a top priority—especially as they will be located in busy areas of the home often faced with frequent spills, stains, and scratches.
 In addition to material selection, the choice between honed and polished finishes can significantly impact durability and maintenance.
 Explore the differences between honed and polished countertops here.